last update:

 After visiting Amsterdam and Haarlem, Samuel Kiechel continued his journey along the Dutch coast westward.
 Amsterdam was the economic centre of the young Dutch Republic.
 Now, our traveller would visit the political centres, The Hague and Delft.

-Samuel Kiechel spent just one night in Haarlem and left the city on 1 August, travelling in the back of a cart.
-The cart carried a total of eleven passengers, including a young child, as well as the driver.
+Kiechel spent just one night in Haarlem and left the city on 1 August, travelling in the back of a cart.
+The cart carried a total of eleven passengers, including a young child and the driver.
 They travelled through a flat, sandy landscape towards Leiden.

 The road to Leiden runs south past the Haarlemmermeer.